 Work Logged column allows you to select one of the predefined periods using the column configuration panel.
+It is also possible to choose arbitrary period using "Custom period" option and calendar to pick dates.

 Displaying Aggregate Values

 Work Logged column also offers to display an aggregated value, calculated as the sum of time spent over sub-issues.